LL-Pengfei/CS1010-AY1819S1-Personal/docs/as06-comments.md

 If the code produces the correct output, then give up to 5 marks for correctness.
 Maximum marks for efficiency: 2 for O(nk^2) solution, 4 for O(nk) and 7 for O(n+k).

 Same as before, if students are doing unnecessary work or repetitive work (e.g., compute strlen repeatedly even if the string does not change).
-You can deduct 1 mark per occurance of such inefficient code even if the code still runs in the same big O (they have been told).
+You can deduct 1 mark per occurrence of such inefficient code even if the code still runs in the same big O (they have been told).

 ## Answer Keys

 ### Permutation 1

-This is an easy question, since the limit for this is $O(n^2)$.
+This is an easy question since the limit for this is $O(n^2)$.
 There are many different ways to solve this.
-A solution is to sort the input arrays using either selection sort, bubble sort, or insertion sort, then checks if both arrays are equal.
+A solution is to sort the input arrays using either selection sort, bubble sort, or insertion sort then checks if both arrays are equal.
 If you know of a faster sort (quick sort or merge sort -- CS2040C stuff) then you can actually solve this in $O(n \log n)$ time.

 Another approach is the following: for every element in $L_1$, look for it in $L_2$, then remove the matched element from the $L_2$.
-If we can find every element of $L_1$ in $L_2$, then they are permutation of each other.
+If we can find every element of $L_1$ in $L_2$, then they are a permutation of each other.

 The tricky part here is how to remove the matched element in $L_2$.
-If you remove the matched element by shifting the elements in $L_2$ to "cover the hole", you will end up with an $O(n^3)$ algorithm.
+If you remove the matched element by shifting the elements in $L_2$ to "cover the hole", you will end up with a $O(n^3)$ algorithm.
 You might also want to erase the element by setting the element to 0 or -1 (similar to `mastermind`).
 But, since 0 and -1 are both valid inputs, we can't distinguish between an erased element and a valid input in this case.
 A better way is to move the matched element to the end of the array (similar to selection sort) and don't check it again.

-Some students take the solution for Permutation 2 and applies it to Permutation 1.
+Some students take the solution for Permutation 2 and apply it to Permutation 1.
 This does not work, since for Permutation 2 the range of the elements is small (lowercase alphabets), while for Permutation 1, it's all possible integers!

 ### Permutation 2